mysociety/yournextrepresentative/README.md

     yournextmp-popit/bin/pre-deploy

-Edit the .bashrc to make the gems that has installed available.
+Edit the .bashrc to make the gems that has installed available and the virtualenv be activated on login.
 Add these lines to the end of `~/.bashrc`:

     export PATH="/home/vagrant/gems/bin:$PATH"
     export GEM_HOME='/home/vagrant/gems'
+    source ~/venv/bin/activate

-Now source your `.bashrc` for that change to take effect:
+Now source your `.bashrc` for those changes to take effect:

     source ~/.bashrc

-Activate the virtualenv:

-    source venv/bin/activate

 Run the development server: